BedirT/OBS-Timer-Addon/README.md

 ### Prerequisites

-- Python 3.6 or higher installed on your system.
+- Python 3.6 installed on your system.
 - OBS Studio 26.0 or higher installed on your system.

 ### Steps